 If you want your dog to be obedient, you should start some of these puppy training tips with your German shepherd beagle early on, at the age of seven to eight weeks.

 Beagle German Shepherd Cost

 Although a beagle shepherd may be a rather expensive breed, you will be able to save on everyday expenses such as grooming compared to other dogs.

 How Much is a Beagle and German Shepherd Mix?

 A German shepherd beagle mix costs between $500 and $700 on average.
-These dogs can be quite an expensive breed, with costs as high as $1200 when purchasing from the well-known breeders.
+These dogs can be quite an expensive breed, with costs as high as $1200 when purchased from the well-known breeders.
 However, it is important to keep in mind that purchasing dogs from breeders for a lower price may result in higher chances of health problems which will lead to greater expenses later on.

 How Much Does it Cost to Raise a Beagle and Shepherd Mix?